ffund/ml-notebooks/notebooks/9-slash-dataset.md

 :::

 ::: {.cell .markdown }
-Next, we'l try to train some classic ML models on this dataset.
+Next, we'll try to train some classic ML models on this dataset.
 :::

 ::: {.cell .code }